Department of English and Comparative Literature

 490 Special Topics (3).
 Topics vary from semester to semester.

 492 The Fourth Dimension: Art and the Fictions of Hyperspace (3).
 An exploration of the concept of the fourth dimension, its origins in non-Euclidean geometry, its development in popular culture, and its impact on the visual arts, film, and literature.

-500 Senior Seminar (3).
+500 Advanced Seminar (3).
 This seminar allows comparative literature majors to work on an independent project to synthesize their curricular experience, and it introduces them to current, broadly applicable issues in comparative literature.

 558 The Lives and Times of Medieval Corpses (3).
 An investigation of the social, political, and literary uses of corpses in the Middle Ages.

 560 Reading Other Cultures: Issues in Literary Translation (SLAV 560) (3).
 See SLAV 560 for description.